samize/football-mapper/InterimProjectReport.md

 Our project is focused on coupling multiple existing techniques towards a new application.
 The problem can be broken into 3 primary categories; Line Detection, Object Detection, and Projection.
 By identifying the standard lines of the pitch, we can compare them with a proportion overhead representation of standard pitch line to solve for a projection transformation.
 Once a transformation matrix is solved for, identified objects can be mapped into the same overhead space.
 Further object categorization can be used to provide more detail to the generated overhead representation.

 When investigating the best applications of line detection we found the most useful prior research to be lane detection for autonomous vehicles.
 The _Tracking soccer players aiming their kinematical motion analysis_ article discussed how to split blobs or groups of more that one player with detection which we will need to utilize when recognizing a detected groups of players.
-We will utilize the projection transformations from Assignment 2 and other course material as the related work.
+For the image projection from the video projection to the overhead projection, the course material related to assignment 2 has been our reference.

 # Progress So Far